statst/React_Project/README.md

 ##
 **_Project Description_**

-My app is called CookPot.
+This app is called CookPot.
 It's a recipe app designed for users who have hard time figuring out which meal to cook.
 Users can search recipes across the world and then click on a specific dish to see description of recipe.
 I used React, React Bootstrap and react Hooks to build this project.

 # Deployed Application